After more than two years of renovation, the Seattle Asian Art Museum reopens at Volunteer Park

-Local News After more than two years of renovation, the Seattle Asian Art Museum reopens at Volunteer Park Originally published February 8, 2020 at 3:46 pm Updated February 8, 2020 at 4:01 pm Back to story Restart gallery More Photo Galleries Photos: Soggy Seattle still soaked Sunny skies in Seattle Celebrating Lunar New Year with a roar in Bellevue The grand reopening of the Volunteer Park museum continues Sunday, from 9 a.m. to 9 p.m.
+Local News After more than two years of renovation, the Seattle Asian Art Museum reopens at Volunteer Park Originally published February 8, 2020 at 3:46 pm Updated February 9, 2020 at 3:46 pm Back to story Restart gallery More Photo Galleries First Full Moon ceremony concludes Lunar New Year celebrations in Lynnwood Venerable chopper known as ‘My Old Lady’ gets new home Photos: Soggy Seattle still soaked The grand reopening of the Seattle Asian Art Museum in Volunteer Park is this weekend.
 Share story By Alan Berner Seattle Times staff photographer Alan Berner View Comments You must be logged in to leave a comment.
 Log in or create an account.
 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.